J9rem/yeswiki-extension-geolocater/README.md

  - Yves Gufflet
  - Jérémy Dufraisse
- - and all contributors indicated on this page : <https://github.com/J9rem/yeswiki-extension-geolocation/graphs/contributors>
+ - and all contributors indicated on this page : <https://github.com/J9rem/yeswiki-extension-geolocater/graphs/contributors>

 ### Install

-In page `GererMisesAJour` on your YesWiki website, search extension `Geolocation` and install it.
+In page `GererMisesAJour` on your YesWiki website, search extension `Geolocater` and install it.

 ### Usage